Bharhut: As representative of early Indian art

 In conformity with the early aniconic phase of Buddhist art, the Buddha is only represented through symbols, such as the Dharma wheel, the Bodhi tree, an empty seat, footprints, or the triratana symbol.

 The style represents the earliest phase of Indian art, and all characters are depicted wearing the Indian dhoti, except for one foreigner thought to be an Indo-Greek soldier, with Buddhist symbolism.
 The Bharhut carvings are slightly later than the Sanchi Stupa No.2 reliefs and the earlier Ajanta frescos.

 An unusual feature of the Bharhut panels is the inclusion of text in the narrative panels, often identifying the individuals.

 Inscriptions

-The inscriptions found at Bharhut are of considerable significance in tracing the history of early Indian Buddhism and Buddhist art.
+The Monumental Prakrit inscriptions found at Bharhut are of considerable significance in tracing the history of early Indian Buddhism and Buddhist art.
 136 inscriptions mention the donors.
 These include individuals from Vidisha, Purika (a town somewhere in the Vindhya mountains), Pataliputra (Bihar), Karhad (Maharashtra), Bhojakata (Vidarbha, eastern Maharashtra), Kosambi (Uttar Pradesh), and Nasik (Maharashtra).
 82 inscriptions serve as labels for panels depicting the Jatakas, the life of the Buddha, former Manushi Buddhas, other stories and Yakshas and Yakshinis.